Getting Started with the REST API

 The limit parameter can be added to fetching endpoints to specifcy the number of results that should be returned. e.g.

-c10, you have to pass
+c10, then you can pass

 The response is a json object containing a field called